Get started with EFA and NCCL for ML workloads on Amazon EC2 - Amazon Elastic Compute Cloud

 Note

-• It is not an absolute requirement to launch your EFA-enabled instances into a cluster placementgroup.
+• It is not an absolute requirement to launch your EFA-enabled instances into a cluster placement group.
 However, we do recommend running your EFA-enabled instances in a cluster placement group as it launches the instances into a low-latency group in a single Availability Zone.

 • To ensure that capacity is available as you scale your cluster’s instances, you can create a Capacity Reservation for your cluster placement group.
-For more information, see Capacity Reservations in cluster placement groups.
+For more information, see Create Capacity Reservations in cluster placement groups.

 New console